 Evaluation aspect Evaluation criteria Average scores I. Participation in the operation of the company Total 4 items 5.00 II.
 Awareness of the duties of the Integrity and Sustainable Development Committee Total 3 items 5.00 III.
 Improvement of quality of decisions made by the Integrity and Sustainable Development Committee Total 7 items 5.00 IV.
-Makeup of the Integrity and Sustainable Development Committee and election of its Total 3 items 5.00 members Subtotal Total 17 items 5.00 Comprehensive comments: None.
-Remarks: The evaluation grades and correspondin numerical scores for each aspect are as follows: "1: Extremely poor; 2: Poor; 3: Fair; 4: Good; us ionows.
-1. Extremely poor, 2.
-Foor, 5.
-Fair, 4.
-Good, 5.
-Excenent
+Makeup of the Integrity and Sustainable Development Committee and election of its Total 3 items 5.00

+members

+Subtotal Total 17 items 5.00

+Comprehensive comments: None.

+I Remarks: The evaluation grades and corresponding numeric al scores for each aspect are as follows: "1:

+Extremely poor; 2: Poor; 3: Fair; 4: Good; 5: Excelle
-Note 2: Fill in the evaluation period covered by the Board appraisal, e.g. evaluate the performance of the Board of Directors from January 1, 2024 to December 31, 2024.

-Note 3: Assessment scope includes the Board of Directors, individual board member, and functional committee.

-Note 4: Assessment method includes the internal self assessment in the Board of Directors, self-assessment by director, peer assessment, retention of external professional institutions or experts, or other proper means.

-Note 5: Assessment content shall include at least the following:

-(1) Assessment of the Board of Directors' performance: at least including the degree of participation in the company's operations; improvement in the quality of decision making by the Board of Directors; the composition and structure of the Board of Directors; the election of the directors and their continuing professional education; internal control.

-(2) Assessment of individual board member: at least including: grasp of the company's goals and missions; recognition of director's duties; degree of participation in the company's operations; management of internal relationships and communication; professionalism and continuing professional education; internal control.

-(3) Assessment of functional committee: degree of participation in the company's operations; recognition of the duties of the functional committee; improvement in the quality of decision making by the functional committee; composition of the functional committee, and election and appointment of committee members; internal control.
+- Note 1: Fill in the evaluation cycle of the Board appraisal, e.g. once per year. - Note 2: Fill in the evaluation period covered by the Board appraisal, e.g. evaluate the performance of the Board of Directors from January 1, 2024 to December 31, 2024. - Note 3: Assessment scope includes the Board of Directors, individual board member, and functional committee. - Note 4: Assessment method includes the internal self assessment in the Board of Directors, self-assessment by director, peer assessment, retention of external professional institutions or experts, or other proper means. - Note 5: Assessment content shall include at least the following: - (1) Assessment of the Board of Directors' performance: at least including the degree of participation in the company's operations; improvement in the quality of decision making by the Board of Directors; the composition and structure of the Board of Directors; the election of the directors and their continuing professional education; internal control. - (2) Assessment of individual board member: at least including: grasp of the company's goals and missions; recognition of director's duties; degree of participation in the company's operations; management of internal relationships and communication; professionalism and continuing professional - (3) Assessment of functional committee: degree of participation in the company's operations; recognition of the duties of the functional committee; improvement in the quality of decision making by the functional committee; composition of the functional committee, and election and appointment of committee members; internal control.

-- The Audit Committee of the Company consists of all three independent director.
+1. The Audit Committee of the Company consists of all three independent director.
 The operation of the Audit Committee is mainly to oversee the following matters: (1) Fair presentation of the Company's financial statements.
 (2) Evaluation of hiring or dismissal of an attesting CPA and its independence and performance; (3) Effective implementation of the internal control system; (4) The compliance to relevant regulations and rules; (5) Management of existing or latent risks.
-The Audit Committee convenes meetings at least once a quarter, and holds meetings whenever deemed necessary - 2.
-The Audit Committee held 7 meetings during the most recent year (January 1, 2024, to February 28, 2025) (A).
+The Audit Committee convenes meetings at least once a quarter, and holds meetings whenever deemed necessary

+2. The Audit Committee held 7 meetings during the most recent year (January 1, 2024, to February 28, 2025) (A).

 The attendance of independent directors is as follows: